-6. When you start Launcher, it will open a “OpenFile” dialog allowing you to select the app to start.
+6. When you start Launcher, it will open an “OpenFile” dialog allowing you to select the app to start.
 We first choose prerequisiteinstaller.exe to get all the prerequisites installed.
-(Try pick another locked down installer.)
+(Try to pick another locked-down installer.)

 Once the wizard is complete you go to the next step and install SharePoint.

 10. Click close to run the configuration wizard.

 11. The next screen warns us that we are installing on Vista or Windows 7.
 Don’t worry, the same applies to Windows 8/8.1 — unsupported in every way.

 12. Create a new farm, wait, and have a snack.

 13. We are finally done running a “private cloud”.